whatyouhide/whatyouhide.github.io/content/posts/2023-07-24-breakdown-of-http-clients-in-elixir/index.md

 report metrics, which can make it a bit of a hassle to wire in metrics (since many Elixir applications, at this point, use telemetry for instrumentation).

+One important thing to mention: while HTTPoison is a wrapper around hackney, its [version 2.0.0][httpoison-version-2] fixes the potentially-unsecure SSL behavior that we just described for hackney.

+### Tesla

+[Tesla][tesla] is a pretty widely-used HTTP client for Elixir.
+It provides a similar level of abstraction as Req.
+In my opinion, its main advantage is that it provides **swappable HTTP client adapters**, meaning that you can use its common API but choose the underlying HTTP client among ones like Mint, hackney, and more.
+Luckily, this feature is in the works for Req as well.

+The reason I tend to not reach for Tesla is mostly that, in my opinion, it relies a bit too much on module-based configuration and meta-programming.
+In comparison, I find Req's functional API easier to compose, abstract, and reuse.

 There are **other clients** in Erlang and Elixir: [gun], [ibrowse], and more.
 But we gotta draw a line at some point!